DioxusLabs/dioxus/docs/guide/src/README.md

 - Tao/Tokio (for Mobile apps): Poor support
 - SSR (for generating static markup)
 - TUI/Rink (for terminal-based apps): Experimental

-### LiveView / Server Component Support

-The internal architecture of Dioxus was designed from day one to support the `LiveView` use-case, where a web server hosts a running app for each connected user.
-As of today, there is no first-class LiveView support - you'll need to wire this up yourself.

-While not currently fully implemented, the expectation is that LiveView apps can be a hybrid between Wasm and server-rendered where only portions of a page are "live" and the rest of the page is either server-rendered, statically generated, or handled by the host SPA.

-### Multithreaded Support
-The Dioxus VirtualDom, sadly, is not currently `Send`.
-Internally, we use quite a bit of interior mutability which is not thread-safe.
-This means you can't easily use Dioxus with most web frameworks like Tide, Rocket, Axum, etc.

-To solve this, you'll want to spawn a VirtualDom on its own thread and communicate with it via channels.

-When working with web frameworks that require `Send`, it is possible to render a VirtualDom immediately to a String - but you cannot hold the VirtualDom across an await point.
-For retained-state SSR (essentially LiveView), you'll need to create a pool of VirtualDoms.

-Ultimately, you can always wrap the VirtualDom with a `Send` type and manually uphold the `Send` guarantees yourself.

 ## Stability